 So in 1992, I took a subcontractor job as a programmer with a local company called AEE.
 I was helping to design software for managing Kodak’s high-speed digital printer.
 When I say high-speed, I mean sixteen feet per second!
 These were multi-million dollar printing systems used for US-wide custom mass mailings.
 Guys receive more adds for fishing poles, girls get adds for clothes, printed on the same page.
 The content is digitally manipulated while printing.
 This was a great job, and finally, I started making good money.
 I got married and built a house.

 About two years in, the owner of AEE, was having some difficulty.
-Whereas my work, at a fixed-price, was coming in at roughly $75 per hour.
+I and another engineer were clocking around $75 per hour.
 The owner was hitting about $2.50 per hour.
-He was working 80-hour weeks and not even making minimum wage.
+He was working 80-hour weeks at less than minimum wage.
 His side of the business was going down fast.
 After some negotiation, I assumed a third of the company, along with another partner.
 We now took on the risk, and the reward, moving forward.
 The three of us pulled things out.
 The company is now expanded into three successful companies twenty-five years later.
 I have worked on dozens of complex software systems over those years.
 Too many to go over.
 My latest endeavor is called EasyTerritory.
-Forty-five years since that Christmas, I still prefer designing and creating even if my responsibilities have taken me beyond engineering.
+Forty-five years since that Christmas, I still prefer designing and creating over other responsibilities outside of engineering.